 - How do I track my order?

 The questions you answer on your FAQ page depend on what type of business you are.
-With that being said, here are some of the most common questions that should be answered on an FAQ page:
+Here are some of the most common questions that must be answered on an FAQ page:

 - Where are you located?

-- How do I change or reset my password?
+- How do users change or reset password?

 - What is the return policy?

-- What do I do if I had an issue with my order?
+- How do users raise an issue with their order?

-- How do I update my privacy settings?
+- How do users update their privacy settings?

-- How do I get started with the product?
+- How to get started with the product?

-How to Create a User-Friendly FAQ Page in 7 Steps
+Best Practices To Create a User-Friendly FAQ Page

 1. Research your most frequently asked questions

-When deciding what to include in your FAQs, a great place to look is customer service records, such as emails, phone calls, support tickets, and your social media comments.
+When deciding on what to include in your FAQs, a great place to start from is the customer service records, such as emails, phone calls, support tickets, and your social media comments.
 Your support team can also tell you what they are tired of answering the most and the topics customers often enquire about.
 These are ideally the questions that your FAQ page must answer.

 2. Curate your questions into categories